7 Facts about RESPA/TILA changes

 Initially RESPA laws were passed in 1974 as a consumer protection act for two distinct reasons:

 - To help home buyers and sellers understand mortgage settlement costs.

 - To safeguard consumers from unreasonably overstated charges and end abusive practices such as “kickbacks” leading to inflated settlement costs.

 Federal law has required lenders to provide these disclosures to consumers for more than 40 years and the reality is they are often found to be complicated, containing overlapping and inconsistent language.

-- The Good Faith Estimate and the initial Truth-in-Lending Act form will be replaced by the newly created Loan Estimate
+- The Good Faith Estimate and the initial Truth-in-Lending Act form was replaced by the Loan Estimate

 - The lender must give this Loan Estimate to the buyer 3 days after submitting a loan application.